lixonic/ecommercestudio/_posts/2020-05-26-upgrade-to-bundle-feature.md

 icon: '01'
 ---

-I found this idea on this [forum post](https://community.shopify.com/c/Shopify-Apps/Replace-a-product-in-the-cart-with-another/m-p/751439#M23512)
+I found the idea on this [forum post](https://community.shopify.com/c/Shopify-Apps/Replace-a-product-in-the-cart-with-another/m-p/751439#M23512)

 Using Debut theme `v16.5.5` and [free metafieds editor](https://apps.shopify.com/metafields-editor-2) app , I figured out a way to do the same.